MohamedBechirMejri/bui/README.md

-project is dead. a better one is coming soon
+project is dead. a better one is coming soon.